 The 30-metre tall tower offers 360° views of the city, although you have to squint some to see them, as local hooligans have thoughtfully left their mark on the viewing platform by scratching their initials and the like into the glass.

-The Tower is affectionately and simply known as the “Big Penis” amongst locals and you can’t deny that its shape is decidedly phallic.
+The Tower is affectionately and simply known as the “Big Penis” among locals and you can’t deny that its shape is decidedly phallic.